MicrosoftDocs/learn/learn-pr/language/fsharp-lists/includes/3-exercise-collection.md

 ## Create a deck

-A deck of cards have 52 cards, we will for convenience make that 5 cards, so it's easier to read the console print out.
+A deck of cards has 52 cards, we will for convenience make that five cards, so it's easier to read the console print.
 You can create a series of numbers using `..`.

 1. Create a new project by running `dotnet new`: